s-rathyen/s-rathyen.github.io/essays/smart-questions.md

 </nav>
 ```
 <blockquote>
-  And the CSS I am using
+  "And the CSS I am using"
 </blockquote>
 ```
 nav ul {